singlekeycap/magnify/README.md

 ### Features:
 - Add a magnifier effect to the stock dock
-- Swipe left/right to choose app
+- Swipe left/right to choose an app
-- Swipe up to open
+- Multiple gestures to open the app

 ## This tweak is incomplete.
 Compile at your own (minimized) risk.
 Once complete, the tweak will be available on [my repo](https://repo.keycap.one) and the [releases](https://github.com/singlekeycap/magnify/releases) tab.